olivertan1999/Reddit-Crypto-Tracker/README.md

     ```
     python app.py
     ```
-4. Wait for the script to run. (initial run may take a while depending on comments limit that you set in redditscrape.py)
+4. Wait for the script to run. (initial run may take a while (**up to 5 minutes**) depending on comments limit that you set in [redditscrape.py](https://github.com/olivertan1999/Reddit-Crypto-Tracker/blob/main/redditscrape.py))
-5. Click on the link to access the webapp on browser.
+5. Copy the link to access the webapp on browser.

 ## Issues and Limitations
+1. Webapp might fail to run at **GMT+0 (around 10am AEST)** because that's the time when the Daily Discussion post resets, thus there wont be enough comments to analyse.
+The webapp will run optimally at night when there are thousands of comments and therefore larger sample size to accurately reflect the subreddit's sentiments.
+2. Since there are crypto coins with common words as code name, (eg. HARMONY with ONE as its code name) this may sway the result of the analysis.
+As of now, 'ONE' has been removed from the search list to avoid this issue.
+However, there may be similar coins in the future.
+3. Extracting comments via reddit's API may take a long time depending on the comments limit that you set in [redditscrape.py](https://github.com/olivertan1999/Reddit-Crypto-Tracker/blob/main/redditscrape.py)) (**up to 5 minutes especially at night time with limit set to 20**)